-In January 2015, the Company's board of directors adopted and the Company's stockholders approved the 2015 Equity Incentive Plan (the "2015 Plan"), which became effective immediately prior to the closing of the Company's IPO.
+In January 2015, the Company's board of directors adopted, and the Company's stockholders approved, the 2015 Equity Incentive Plan (the "2015 Plan"), which became effective immediately prior to the closing of the Company's IPO.
 The 2015 Plan provides for the grant of incentive stock options ("ISOs"), nonstatutory stock options, restricted stock awards, restricted stock units, stock appreciation rights, performance-based stock awards, and other stock-based awards.
 Additionally, the 2015 Plan provides for the grant of performance-based cash awards.
 ISOs may be granted only to the Company's employees.
 All other awards may be granted to the Company's employees, including officers, and to non-employee directors and consultants.
-As of March 31, 2015, there were 887,583 shares remaining available for the grant of stock awards under the 2015 Plan (inclusive of 65,489 shares remaining available for grant of stock awards transferred from the 2014 Plan).
+As of June 30, 2015, there were 673,080 shares remaining available for the grant of stock awards under the 2015 Plan.

 The Company has awarded stock options to its employees, directors, advisors and consultants, pursuant to the plans described above.
 Stock options subsequent to the completion of the Company's IPO are granted with an exercise price equal to the closing market price of the Company's common stock on the date of grant.
-Stock options generally vest over four years and have a contractual term of ten years.
+Stock options generally vest over one to four years and have a contractual term of ten years.
 Stock options are valued using the Black-Scholes option pricing model and compensation cost is recognized based on the resulting value over the service period.
 Unvested awards to non-employees are re-measured at each vest date and at each financial reporting date.
-The following table summarizes stock option activity for employees and non-employees for the three months ended March 31, 2015:
+The following table summarizes stock option activity for employees and non-employees for the six months ended June 30, 2015: